f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 Click on **Templates** located in the top level menu:

-Click on the template **Cleanup-ACI**
+Click on the template **Cleanup-BIG-IP**
 * This is a view only template.
 This template will not be launched.
 * There is a project associated with the template (which is the GIT project).
-* There is a ansible playbook associated with the template (pulled from GIT - aci_configuration.yaml).
+* There is a ansible playbook associated with the template (pulled from GIT - bigip_configuration_delete.yaml).

-Click on the template **Cleanup-BIG-IP**
+Click on the template **Cleanup-ACI**
 * This is a view only template.
 This template will not be launched.
 * There is a project associated with the template (which is the GIT project).
-* There is a ansible playbook associated with the template (pulled from GIT - bigip_configuration.yaml).
+* There is a ansible playbook associated with the template (pulled from GIT - aci_configuration_delete.yaml).

 A workflow has been created in Ansible Tower to chain the execution of the above two playbooks